my story

 I’ve stood for council in Caerdydd Penarth twice: in Cathays and in Grangetown, holding the Labour vote steady during a difficult national picture.
 I’ve campaigned for workers’ rights, recruited members for unions, and taken on the far right.

-I’m proud to be a member of the GMB, UNITE and the Co-operative Party, as well as the Socialist Education Association, SERA (the Socialist Environment & Resources Association) and the Social Health Association.
+I’m proud to be a member of the GMB, UNITE and the Co-operative Party, as well as the Socialist Education Association, SERA (the Socialist Environment & Resources Association) and the Socialist Health Association.

 Over the last 25 years, I’ve combined political activism with a career in the charity sector, leading organisations, running campaigns, and delivering change.